doe-base/Memory-game/README.md

 - **Node.js:** Powers the server-side logic to support multiplayer mode.
 - **Socket.io:** Enables real-time communication for the multiplayer experience.

+## Setup & Installation

+To run the game locally:

+1. Clone the repository.
+2. Navigate to the project public folder.
+3. Install dependencies using `npm install`.
+4. Run `npm run start`
+5. Navigate to the project server folder.
+6. Install dependencies using `npm install`.
+5. Run `npm run devStart`.

 ## Future Improvements

 - Interactive Card Flipping Animation: Smooth and engaging animations for flipping cards.